volta-cli/rfcs/text/0000-update-version-handling.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

 -   This will *suggest* to users that they can use tags, e.g. `tool@next`, a feature we do not currently support.
 Should we include support for that here, or plan it as follow-on work, or neither?

+-   How do we handle errors when installing multiple things?

+    -   Do we keep going and try to install as much as we can, or fail on the first error?
+    -   If we do attempt to continue and multiple installs fail, how do we present those errors to the user?